aswalrazz/CiteFocus/README.markdown

 ### Prerequisites
 - Python 3.8 or higher
-- Internet connection for OpenAlex API access
+- Internet connection for Open API access
-- No API key required for OpenAlex (public API, but rate limits apply)
+- No API key required for Open(public API, but rate limits apply)

 ### Setup
 1. Clone the repository: